IMQS/augmented/Documentation/WhatWeTried.md

 The sensor data is recorded into a text file (See format below, **Space seperated**).

+Both the text file and the video filenames are formated by the date and start time of the recording.

+The files appear to record to the /storage/emulated/0/pictures and not the pictures folder of the SD card.

+FORMAT:

 \[Accel X\] \[Accel Y\] \[Accel Z\] \[Gyro X\] \[Gyro Y\] \[Gyro Z\] \[MagField X\] \[MagField y\] \[MagField z\] \[Delta time\]

 * Accelerometer samples: For example <Accel X>, are `Acceleration minus Gx on the x-axis` .